| General Poetry

 A fantastic physique, the talk of the zoo!

-I'm told, humans in daydreams, admire it too.
+I'm told, humans in daydreams, admired it too.

 What an indignity this zoo is for me!